 MBIs are not just for the customer

 MBIs can be for internal clients, not just customers.
 They can also be about improving internal processes and/or tools in the organization.
-In all cases, the idea of validating and delivering value as quickly as makes sense from a business perspective should be followed.
+In all cases, validating and delivering value as quickly as possible is the intent.

 Remember: these are Minimum Business Increments.
 The value realized may be for the business, not a customer.
 This does not just include paying down technical debt or Lean-Agile Transformations.
-In product companies that are based on platforms, it could be improvements to the platforms.
+In companies whose products are platform based, it could be improvements to the platforms.

 Components of an MBI